AtiChetsurakul/DataScienceAndMLProjects/Diabete_detection_withRamanSpec/README.md

 ## Progress

-- Implenment the baseline Model according to the [1] but still not perform DATAENGINEER to mesh the spectra
+- **DONE** Implenment the baseline Model according to the [1] but still not perform DATAENGINEER to mesh the spectra
+- 29 nov, we finish preprocessing, basic model traing using deep-learning method.
+- making , easy to follow data training notebook.

 ----------------------------------------------